-Indicators: Do asylum seekers have access to free legal assistance at the first instance in the Dublin procedure in practice?
-Yes Inot always/with difficulty No - Do asylum seekers have access to free legal assistance in the appeal procedure against a Dublin decision?
+Índicators: \ Do asylum seekers have access to free legal assistance at the first instance in the Dublin procedure in practice?
+Yes Inot always/with difficulty No Do asylum seekers have access to free legal assistance in the appeal procedure against a Dublin decision?
+Yes Inot always/with difficulty No ,

 Apart from cases where applicants under a Dublin procedure have access to reception facilities through the emergency scheme, they only have access to the legal assistance provided by the orientation platforms.
-Access to legal aid can be obtained after the notification for transfer towards the responsible member state.